 Rival drugs Keytruda by Merck & Co, Bristol-Myers Squibb's Opdivo, Roche's Tecentriq and AstraZeneca's Imfinzi are seen as having bigger blockbuster potential by analysts.

-"We are confident that our broad clinical development program in both monotherapy and combinations across a range of cancers will continue to bring new potential treatment options to patients," Chris Boshoff, Pfizer's head of immuno-oncology said in the statement.
+"We are confident that our broad clinical development programme in both monotherapy and combinations across a range of cancers will continue to bring new potential treatment options to patients," Chris Boshoff, Pfizer's head of immuno-oncology said in the statement.

 Despite the disappointment in the so-called JAVELIN Gastric 300 trial, the two companies will continue to explore Bavencio in the JAVELIN Gastric 100 trial in an earlier treatment setting.
 (Reporting by Ludwig Burger Editing by Jane Merriman, Greg Mahlich)